Local energy estimates for the fractional Laplacian: Local energy estimates

 Since $\|u - \Pi_h u\|_{L^2(\Omega)} \le C \|u - u_h\|_{L^2(\Omega)}$ generically, Corollary \ref{cor: simplified} shows that the interior $H^s$-error consists of a local approximation error in the $H^s$-norm and a global $L^2$-Galerkin error that accounts for {\it pollution} from the rest of the domain.
 We observe that this estimate is similar to local estimates for second order elliptic problems \cite{DemlowA_GuzmanJ_SchatzAH_2011,NitscheJA_SchatzAH_1974a}, except that the $L^2$-terms are now global.
 This is a mild manifestation of the nonlocal nature of \eqref{eq:Dirichlet}.
 We examine below the extreme cases of quasi-uniform and graded meshes.

 Since the polynomial degree of $\mathbb{V}_h$ is $1$, no error estimate can be of order larger than $2$ and exploit regularity of $u$ beyond $H^2$ regardless of mesh structure.
-With this in mind, we let $f\in H^r(\Om)$ for $0\le r \le 2-2s$, which leads to the {\it local} $H^{2s+r}_{\text{loc}}$-regularity of $u$ and the local approximation error
+With this in mind, we let $f\in H^r(\Om)$ for $0\le r \le 2-2s$, and assume it leads to the {\it local} $H^{2s+r}_{\text{loc}}$-regularity of $u$ and the local approximation error

+We remark that this regularity assumption is plausible and known to be true for $r \le 1-s$ (see for example \cite{faustmann2020local}, and \cite{BiWaZu17} for a proof in the case $r=0$) and that if $\Omega$ is smooth and $f \in W^{r,p}(\Omega)$ for some $p>d/s$ then $u \in W^{r+2s, p}_{loc}(\Omega)$ \cite{Grubb}.
 In order to compare with the global $H^s$-estimate of Theorem \ref{T:conv_linear} (global energy-norm convergence rates), we consider below the best scenario of maximal interior regularity, namely the case where the rate $s+r$ in \eqref{eq:interior_regularity} is sufficiently large $s+r\ge 1$, so that the local $H^s$-rate is dictated by the global $L^2$-error.

 {\bf Quasi-uniform meshes.} Combining \eqref{eq:interior_regularity} with the estimates of Proposition \ref{prop:Aubin-Nitsche} (convergence rates in $L^2(\Omega)$ for quasi-uniform meshes) and Lemma \ref{L:further-reg} (further regularity) of Section \ref{sec:conv_L2}, we obtain